An exact-arithmetic algorithm for spanning tree modulus

 \section{Abstract}

-We introduce a polynomial-time algorithm for spanning tree modulus based on Cunningham's algorithm for graph vulnerability.
+Spanning tree modulus is a generalization of effective resistance that is closely related to graph strength and fractional arboricity.
+The optimal edge density associated with spanning tree modulus is known to produce two hierarchical decompositions of arbitrary graphs, one based on strength and the other on arboricity.
+Here we introduce an exact-arithmetic algorithm for spanning tree modulus and the strength-based decomposition using Cunningham's algorithm for graph vulnerability.
 The algorithm exploits an interesting connection between spanning tree modulus and critical edge sets from the vulnerability problem.
-This paper describes the new algorithm, describes a practical means for implementing it using integer arithmetic, and presents some examples and computational time scaling tests.
+This paper introduces the new algorithm, describes a practical means for implementing it using integer arithmetic, and presents some examples and computational time scaling tests.